Skip to main content

 Overview

-Devnet is a centralized network operated by Aztec Labs, designed for rapid development and testing.
-It offers the latest Aztec package versions and quick iteration cycles, making it ideal for application developers.
+Devnet is a centralized network operated by Aztec Labs, designed for rapid experimentation with the latest features.

 Target Users: